JasonKessler/scattertext/README.md

 term_scores = clf.coef_[0]
 ```

-Finally, we can create a Scattertext plot
+Finally, we can create a Scattertext plot.
+We'll use the Monroe-style visualization, and automatically
+select around 4000 terms that encompass the set of frequent terms, terms with high absolute scores,
+and terms that are characteristic of the corpus.

 ```python
 html = st.produce_fightin_words_explorer(